 Although a manufacturer may escape liability for injuries resulting from its otherwise safe product if it gave proper warnings and the user failed to heed them, a manufacturer cannot evade responsibility for an unsafe product by warning the user, no matter how extensive the warnings given.
 If an unsafe product can be made safe, the manufacturer must make it safe, and product labels or warnings alone will not suffice to make an otherwise defective product safe.

 If you have been injured by a product in Texas that was inadequately labeled or failed to include proper warnings, you may be able to make a claim against the manufacturer or seller.
 When seeking a Texas attorney to represent you in connection with such a claim, be sure to investigate his or her background in products liability law.
 Ask questions about his or her training and experience so that you can make an informed decision about whether this is the right person to zealously represent your interests against a big company that may have many more resources than you do to fight the claims against it.
-Only with a veteran San Antonio products liability or personal injury attorney on your side can you be sure to achieve an outcome that best compensates you for your losses.
+Only with a veteran San Antonio products liability lawyer on your side can you be sure to achieve an outcome that best compensates you for your losses.